Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/HITCON2025.md

 That is, if we let T = MC-CM, then each entry `T[x][y] + k_i*n = 0` for some very small k_i.

-Picking different x,y will gives us different equations to use with different ms.
+Picking different x,y gives us different equations to use with different ms.

 Suppose we pick two entries of T, T0 and T1.